 What kind of blogs should you be following?
 First of all, think about your level—you should find a blog that’s not too difficult (you have to able to understand something, don’t you?), but that’s also not too easy.
 At the end of the day, you should be learning from it.
 Are you a fitness fanatic?
 Then find a blog that promotes a healthy lifestyle!

-If you prefer traveling, you might check out The girl with the suitcase, where you can read the adventures of a 30-year-old Italian as she travels around Italy, Europe and the world!
+For example, if you like to travel, you might check out The girl with the suitcase, where you can read the adventures of a 30-year-old Italian as she travels around Italy, Europe and the world!

 So no more excuses!
 If you’re ready to take your Italian to the next level, start with a couple of these ideas and start improving your vocabulary today!